Operation Condor: Argentina

 On 27 May 2016, fifteen ex-military officials were found guilty.
 Reynaldo Bignone received a sentence of 20 years in jail.
 Fourteen of the remaining 16 defendants got eight to 25 years.
 Two were found not guilty.
 Luz Palmás Zaldúa, a lawyer representing victims' families, contends that "this ruling is important because it is the first time the existence of Operation Condor has been proved in court.
-It is also the first time that former members of Condor have been sentenced for forming part of this criminal organisation."
+It is also the first time that former members of Condor have been sentenced for forming part of this criminal organization".